Sanders delegates push back at agreements prohibiting convention dissent: 'It’s ridiculous'

 TOP SANDERS ADVISER WARNS A 'SIGNIFICANT PORTION' OF THE SENATORS BACKERS 'UNSUPPORTIVE' OF BIDEN

-Due to the coronavirus pandemic – which has forced social distancing and prevent any large gatherings from taking place – the Democratic National Committee postponed their convention a month, from mid-July to the week of Aug.
+Due to the coronavirus pandemic – which has forced social distancing and prevented any large gatherings from taking place – the Democratic National Committee postponed their convention a month, from mid-July to the week of Aug.
 17, in hopes that health concerns from the pandemic will have alleviated.

 But the DNC’s also taking steps to prepare for a scaled-back in-person convention or an entirely online convention.